 - Behavioral training and management is used when the individual displays behavior that is considered good and is given a reward of some type in order for him to continue acting this way.

-- Sensory Integration Therapy helps the person cope with sensory information, such as signs, sounds and smells.
+- Sensory Integration Therapy helps the person cope with sensory information, such as signs, sounds, and smells.
 It may help an individual who is bothered by certain sounds or doesn’t like to be touched.

-- The Picture Exchange Communication System uses picture symbols to teach communication skills.
+- The picture exchange communication system uses picture symbols to teach communication skills.
 The person learns how to use picture symbols to ask and answer questions, as well as to have a conversation.

 - Alexis Wineman went from Miss Montana to Miss America in 2014, which marked the first time in the history of the pageant that a woman with ASD was crowned.
-Wineman said she challenged herself to enter the competition, because it seemed like the peak of her own personal Mount Everest.
+Wineman said she challenged herself to enter the competition because it seemed like the peak of her own personal Mount Everest.
 She added that it’s kind of ironic that a girl who was told she was different and considered an outcast by many won the nation’s biggest beauty pageant.

 - James Durbin, the American Idol alumni from season 10 released the single, “Parachute,” a few years ago.
 He was first diagnosed with Asperger Syndrome and Tourette syndrome at age 10.
-At the same time he found out about the diagnoses, he was given a hand-me-down guitar and a cheap tuner.
-He said music is like medicine and can be a benefit for anyone no matter what genre it is.
+At the same time that he found out about the diagnoses, he was given a hand-me-down guitar and a cheap tuner.
+He said music is like medicine and can benefit anyone no matter what genre it is.
 “There’s just so much you can learn,” said Durbin.
 “It’s all about focus and for me, not only on the Autism Spectrum but also the Tourette’s syndrome, focus was something I needed help with.
 Music is my focus.”